-Ingredients For Japanese Ginger Salad Dressing
+Japanese Ginger Salad Dressing Ingredients

-Salt: Enhances all the flavors in the dressing.
+Salt: enhances all the flavors

 Technique Tip for Perfecting This Dressing